This article is an overview of the yoga poses to try if you want to awaken and energise your Crown Chakra.

 Many Crown Chakra Yoga sequences can be used when working with Sahasrara energy.
 To work with the chakras, you should remember that your body is a connection between the earth and the sky.

-In each Asana (yoga pose) that you practice, you can imagine your breath traveling up and down your spine and energising your entire chakra system.
+In each Asana (yoga pose) that you practice, you can imagine your breath traveling up and down your spine and energizing your entire chakra system.

 There are many options and variations of Crown Chakra poses, and all will have a positive benefit on the body.
 To bring deep healing and awakening of Sahasrara Chakra energy in the body, you can combine quite a few poses in a sequence.